AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 - Upgrade to more energy-efficient components as technology advances. ( WE WILL BE AROUND HOPEFULLY)

 ---

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit pull requests or open issues.

----

 ## 🎥 Camera Placement and Functionality

 The robot's main camera is positioned at the top and angled slightly downwards.
 This setup enhances object detection capabilities by providing: